 - Currencies are being continuously traded on the foreign exchange markets, with the prices constantly changing as dealers adjust to changes in supply and demand

 - Real Exchange Rate.
-This is the exchange rate after being adjusted for the effects of inflation, it therefore more accurately reflects purchasing power
+This is the exchange rate after being adjusted for the effects of inflation, it, therefore, more accurately reflects the purchasing power of a currency.

 - Floating exchange rate – When the value of the currency is determined by market forces – supply and demand for currency

 - Fixed exchange rate – where the government seeks to keep the value of a currency at a certain level compared to other currencies.
 See: Fixed Exchange Rates